DanielMSussman/motleyLatex.nvim/README.md

 1. Open code in Neovim
 2. Enable tree-sitter highlighting if it isn't already (`:TSBufEnable`)
-3. Run the plugin command `:MotleyLatex [optionalOutputFilename]`.
+3. Run the plugin command `:MotleyLatex [optionalOutputFilename] ["optional title"]`.
 This operates on the whole buffer or on the current visual selection.
 If no filename is provided, the name of the code file is used as the base filename.
+If the second optional argument (enclosed in quotes) is provided, it is used for the tcolorbox title.
 4. Include the generated `filename.tex` file in your LaTeX document:

 ```